zandaqo/compago/README.md

 ### Using Observables with Lit

-Observables nicely complement LitElement's reactive properties allowing separation of complex domain state (held in observables) and UI state.
-To simplify working with observables in LitElement, Compago offers `ObserverElement` mixin or `observer` and `observe` decorators that handle attaching and detaching from observables and triggering LitElement updates when observables detect changes.
+Observables nicely complement Lit element's reactive properties allowing separation of complex domain state (held in observables) and UI state (held in properties).
+To simplify working with observables in Lit element, Compago offers `ObserverElement` mixin or `observer` and `observe` decorators that handle attaching and detaching from observables and triggering LitElement updates when observables detect changes.